stevenrskelton/stevenrskelton.github.io/_posts/2014-01-07-maintainable-web-development-without-js.md

 ---
 #layout: post
-title: "Maintainable Web Development without Javascript"
+title: "Maintainable Web Development without JavaScript"
 categories:
   - Dart
-  - Javascript
+  - JavaScript
 ---

 In the years 2002-2003, Internet Explorer captured 95% of world-wide browser market share.
 It was unfathomable to many